-Generally speaking, municipal water supply (aka "city water") is compliant with EPA drinking water standards and regulations.
-However, we have many customers with city water.
+Generally speaking, municipal water supplies in the Asheville and surrounding areas (aka "city water") are compliant with EPA drinking water standards and regulations however, we have many customers with city water.
 Why would water that's considered "safe" to drink need filtration?
 The short answer: aesthetics.
 The taste, smell, and feel of the water may not be pleasing to everyone.

 City water contains chlorine (most municipalities maintain a chlorine residual between 0.5 and 2.0 PPM) to ensure adequate secondary disinfection of the distribution system.
 Some people are used to the taste and odor of city water and don't notice the chlorine, many others do.
 Whole house carbon filters remove the chlorine after it enters the home, before it reaches the fixtures.
 If the taste, smell, and/or texture of your city water bothers you, we highly recommend a whole house carbon filter.
 Here are some of the complaints we hear from people on city water: